danierukun/rawfs/README.md

 rawfs
 =====

-crude implementation of a basic ext2 filesystem
+crude implementation of a basic ext2 filesystem.